 The Facebook Campus Project includes two project sites inclusive of the East Campus and West Campus.
-The Project is being processed in phases, with the East Campus entitlements approved by the City Council in May and June of 2012.
-The 56.9 acre East Campus is located at 1 Hacker Way and was previously occupied by Oracle (formally Sun Microsystems).
+The Project was processed in phases, with the East Campus entitlements approved by the City Council in May and June of 2012.
+The 56.9-acre East Campus is located at 1 Hacker Way (previously 1601 Willow Road) and was formerly occupied by Oracle (previously Sun Microsystems).
 The site is currently developed with nine buildings, which contain approximately 1,035,840 square feet.
 As part of the project approvals in May and June, Facebook has implemented a vehicular trip cap, which allows approximately 6,600 employees to occupy the East Campus.
-Council review and action on the East Campus entitlements is complete and subsequent project review will focus on the review and permit approvals required for the West Campus component of the Facebook Campus Project.

 On March 26, 2013, the City Council approved all requested land use entitlements and agreements for the Facebook West Campus Project, and introduced the Ordinances Rezoning the property and approving the Development Agreement.
 On April 2, 2013, the City Council adopted the Rezoning and Development Agreement Ordinances.
-The land use entitlement process for the project is now complete, and the applicant is pursuing building permits to redevelop the site.
+The land use entitlement process for the project is now complete, and the applicant is currently in the process of constructing the Facebook West Campus.

 The following approvals are required for the two sites: